Frank Darabont: Other work

 According to the Battlestar Galactica: The Official Companion series by Titan Books, Darabont—a huge fan of the re-imagined series—was slated to direct "Islanded in a Stream of Stars", the penultimate episode of the show's final season.
 Due to scheduling conflicts, he was unable to take the job, which fell to series star (and previous helmer) Edward James Olmos.

 Darabont was slated to direct the 2009 film Law Abiding Citizen, but left production due to creative differences with the producers.

 At the 2012 Austin Film Festival, Darabont was awarded the Extraordinary Contribution to Filmmaking Award for his contribution to cinema.

 In 2013, he lent his voice to a lengthier version of the World War Z audio book.
 In November of the same year Bob Weinstein revealed that he and Darabont were developing a ten part television series based on Darabont's 2007 film The Mist.

 Darabont was hired to rewrite the script for the 2014 Godzilla reboot.
 Darabont stated that he would like to bring the monster back to his origins as a "terrifying force of nature."
 The director of the film Gareth Edwards stated in an interview that Darabont wrote the most moving scene of the film and that particular scene helped convince cast members Bryan Cranston and Juliette Binoche to sign onto the film.

 In June 2014, it was reported that Darabont was on the shortlist to direct The Huntsman: Winter's War, a sequel to the fantasy film Snow White and the Huntsman.
 A month later it was confirmed that Darabont would direct the film, but it would not be a sequel, but a prequel focusing on Chris Hemsworth's character Eric, the Huntsman.
 However, Darabont left the project in January 2015, citing creative differences as the cause.

 Darabont revealed in a 2021 interview with Mick Garris that he had recently written a script for a film centred around the American Civil War, based on an unproduced screenplay by filmmaker Stanley Kubrick and historian Shelby Foote that Ridley Scott was attached to produce.
-Darabont considers the script to be the best thing he's ever written and was dismayed when the film was unable to find financing.
+Darabont considers the script to be the best thing he has ever written and was dismayed when the film was unable to find financing.